PaperCutSoftware/RaspberryPiReleaseStation/README.md

 # PaperCut for Pi: Release Station setup script

+** NOTE - This script is provided as is from PaperCut without support.
+You can use or modify this script freely **

 This script (`runme`) will install and setup a PapeCut release station onto a copy of Raspian GNU/Linux.

 This script is published for the curious, or people who wish to build their own PaperCut release station image.
 Use of this script is optional.
 This script is supplied as-is and is not formally supported by PaperCut.

 This scripts works well with the Light download of Raspian from https://www.raspberrypi.org/downloads/raspbian/.
 It will also work with the large Raspian download.